security-notes/infobyte-faraday-wiki/Troubleshooting.md

 [ [index] ](#index)

-### GTK's console is clear

-You're using the latest version of Tornado.
-Faraday doesn't have, at the time, compatibility with that version.
-You need to downgrade it.
-Run the following command:
+<a name=#user.xml-not-found></a>
+### Server error user.xml file not found
+Before running the server for the first time you need to execute:
 ```
-pip2 install tornado==4.5.2
+python faraday.py
 ```
-Now the console should work properly.
+This will throw an error and exit but before doing that the file user.xml will be created in your .faraday/config directory.
+Now run the server again, and enjoy faraday!

 [ [index] ](#index)